pedrosalasrojo/fairness_metrics/README.md

 ```

 Running `03_compute_all_metrics.R` writes a summary to `output/fairness_metrics_summary.csv`,
-created automatically on first run — that folder is not part of the repo itself.
+created automatically on first run.
+That folder is not part of the repo itself.

 ## Quick start